ImgBotApp/InternetNL/test/siteipv6/failed/description_en.md

 Too bad!
 Your website is *not* reachable for visitors using modern internet address, or improvement is possible.
-Therefore it is not part of the modern internet yet.
+Therefore this website is *not* part of the modern internet yet.
 You should ask your hosting provider to fully enable IPv6.